suraj-markup/Form-Validation/README.md

 This was the 2nd mini project my learning series i.e. 'Learning Js with Projects.'

 Parallel to this series I'm going to start the series of 100 days of css.
-So, in coming future you will be able to see many mini prokects coming.
+So, in coming future you will be able to see many mini projects coming.